marcelosousa/marcelosousa/README.md

-### Hi!
-I'm Marcelo from Reviewpad 👋
+### Hey 👋

-I am working on [Reviewpad](https://reviewpad.com), a tool to automate workflows in pull requests.
+I am working on tech for the future of software development and security.

-I am very fortunate to be part of an awesome team of:
-:four_leaf_clover:&nbsp;&nbsp;Fellow developers who believe [Reviewpad](https://reviewpad.com) can improve the life of other developers
-:boom:&nbsp;&nbsp;Out-of-the-box thinkers on a quest to disrupt software development
-:roller_coaster:&nbsp;&nbsp;People with different backgrounds who want to grow and build a business together

-I spend most of my time:
-:busts_in_silhouette:&nbsp;&nbsp;Talking with developers
-:school_satchel:&nbsp;&nbsp;Learning new aspects of building a business
-:sparkler:&nbsp;&nbsp;Writing programs that understand other programs
+I am interested in the analysis of automated reasoning procedures in the context of programming languages and formal software verification.

+I was fortunate to be a Google PhD Fellow during my PhD at Oxford and have worked at IBM, Microsoft Research, Google and Sonar.

+I have co-founded Reviewpad, a SaaS start-up to streamline code reviews with a policy as code approach.
+Reviewpad was acquired by Snyk in 2023.

-You can reach me at `marcelo at reviewpad dot com`.
+You can reach me on [LinkedIn](https://www.linkedin.com/in/mabsousa/).